mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_9/Dem9.md

 The Vdr−/− and WT samples are separated very well: 3 wild types (in blue) on the left and 5 Vdr−/− (in red) on the right The first two components explained 69% of the total variance (42.7% for component 1, 26.3% for component 2) in the dataset The length and direction of the arrows (taxa location) is proportional to the standard deviation of the taxon in the dataset.
-Lactobacillus is a highly variable genus along the same direction as samples 22 and 23, which indicates that this bacterial is more abundant in WT samples than in Vdr−/− samples.
+Lactobacillus is a highly variable genus along the same direction as samples 22 and 23, which indicates that this bacterial genus is more abundant in WT samples than in Vdr−/− samples.

 ### 10.3.3 Compositional Cluster Dendrogram
 ```r